cascadiajs/cascadiajs-2022/src/views/content/tickets.md

 ## Lodging at Sunriver Resort

 Conference attendees receive discounted room rates at Sunriver Resort and the 17.5% resort fee is waived.

+<span class="warning highlight">NOTE: you'll see the resort fee during online checkout, but it will be waived when you check-in at the resort.</span>

 After your purchase your conference ticket, you'll recieve an email with a special link to access these rates.

 <table id="ticket-info">
     <thead>